friebetill/obsidian-deepl/README.md

 ## Commands

-Currently there is one command for translating selected texts `DeepL: Translate`.
+Currently there is one command for translating selected texts `DeepL: Translate selection`.
 You can set the language from and to which you want to translate in the settings.
 Later, more commands are added.

 ## Requirements